tencent-quantum-lab/tensorcircuit/README.md

 * Efficiency

-  * Time: 10 to 10^6 times acceleration compared to tfq or qiskit
+  * Time: 10 to 10^6 times acceleration compared to the tfq or qiskit

   * Space: 600+ qubits 1D VQE workflow (converged energy inaccuracy: < 1%)